magento/devdocs/guides/v2.2/config-guide/prod/config-reference-sens.md

 github_link: config-guide/prod/config-reference-sens.md
 ---

 This topic lists only configuration paths for sensitive settings.
+The [`magento app:config:dump --lock` command]({{ page.baseurl }}config-guide/cli/config-cli-subcommands-config-export.html) writes these values to the system-specific configuration file, `app/etc/env.php`, which should _not_ be in source control.

 For a list of other configuration paths, see:

 *	[All configuration paths except payments]({{ page.baseurl }}config-guide/prod/config-reference-most.html)
 *	[Payment configuration paths]({{ page.baseurl }}config-guide/prod/config-reference-payment.html).

-{% include cloud/config-vars.md %}

-For more information, see [How to name configuration variables]({{ page.baseurl }}config-guide/prod/config-reference-var-name.html).
+To optionally override these values, see TBD.

 {% include config/config-reference_sensitive.md %}